Are you worried about mosquitoes biting and hurting your baby? Are you looking for a safe way to protect them?

-It contains a mixture of essential oils, including cedar, mint, lemongrass, geranium, clove, thyme, rosemary, and eugenol oils.
-Because of the essential oils, it does have a fairly strong smell to it.
+It contains a strong smelling mixture of cedar, mint, lemongrass, geranium, clove, thyme, rosemary, and eugenol oils.

 While some creams can feel greasy after application, this one doesn’t.
 The cream can be used on your face if you avoid the eye area.

 This cream doesn’t sweat off, which is good news for active kids as they run around for hours at a time during the summer months.

 For moms who are concerned about more than their households, they’ll like that the company doesn’t test their products on animals.
 All their products are also handmade in the U.S.

 - It lasts fairly long for coverage — up to four hours.